-Parker s final public service was as the chief mourner at Vice-Admiral Lord Nelson’s funeral on 9 January 1806.
+Parker s final public service was as the chief mourner at Vice-Admiral Lord Nelson s funeral on 9 January 1806.
 He died at Weymouth Street, London, on 21 December 1811.

 He was an early patron of Nelson, probably because the young man was the nephew of the influential comptroller of the Navy, and was more self-serving than most in the use of patronage, his son being posted captain at the age of eighteen, and his nephew George a lieutenant at thirteen.
-Parker was a pro-slaver, stating that ‘the abolition of the Africa Trade would, in my opinion, cause a general despondency amongst the Negroes and gradually decrease their population and consequently the produce of our islands, and must in time destroy near half our commerce and take from Great Britain all the pretensions to the rank she now holds as the First Maritime power in the World.’
+Parker was a pro-slaver, stating that the abolition of the Africa Trade would, in my opinion, cause a general despondency amongst the Negroes and gradually decrease their population and consequently the produce of our islands, and must in time destroy near half our commerce and take from Great Britain all the pretensions to the rank she now holds as the First Maritime power in the World.